Strength of the Upper Bounds for the Edge-Weighted Maximum Clique Problem: Computational comparison

-In this section, we present the results of the tests conducted on the DIMACS instances.
-In Table~\ref{table:results_families_dimacs}, the DIMACS instances are grouped into families based on the similarity of their names.
-For each family, the table reports its name, the number of instances it contains (column $\#$), and how many of them are solved to optimality by the exact algorithms proposed in \citet{shimizu2020maximum} and \citet{san2019new} (column $\#$ opt).
-The next columns provide the minimum, maximum, and average \textit{percentage gap} from~$\optimum$ (when known) obtained by~$UB_1$ across the instances in each family, computed as the ratio between the difference $UB_1 - \optimum$ and~$\optimum$, multiplied by~100.
-These are followed by the corresponding statistics for~$UB_2$.
-Finally, the last columns of Table~\ref{table:results_families_dimacs} report the minimum, maximum, and average \textit{percentage difference} (\% diff.) between the two upper bounds, computed for each instance as the ratio between the difference $UB_1 - UB_2$ and the greater of the two values, multiplied by~100.
-As mentioned above, both $UB_1$ and $UB_2$ have been computed on each instance using six different colorings (five random colorings and one obtained with the DSatur heuristic).
-All results reported in the table are based on the best upper bound value obtained among these six colorings, for both $UB_1$ and $UB_2$.
+In Table~\ref{table:results_families_dimacs}, the DIMACS instances are instead grouped into families based on the similarity of their names.
+For each family, the table reports its name and the number of instances it contains (column $\#$).
+The next columns provide the minimum, maximum, and average \textit{relative ratio} obtained by $\UB_1$ across the instances in each family, computed for each instance and each upper bound as the ratio between its value and that of the bound achieving the minimum value (i.e., $\min \, \{\UB_1, \, \UB_2, \, \UB_3\}$) on the same instance.These are followed by the corresponding statistics for~$\UB_3$.
+The value of $\UB_2$ is consistently lower than those of $\UB_1$ and $\UB_3$ across the entire testbed of instances.
+On the sole {\tt c-fat200-1} and {\tt c-fat200-5} instances, $\UB_2$ has a value greater than that of $\UB_1$.
+For this reason, \Cref{table:results_families_dimacs} does not contain columns regarding the relative ratio achieved by $\UB_2$, which is equal to $1$ for all instances but two.
+Specifically, on the {\tt c-fat200-1} instance, $\UB_2$ achieves a relative ratio of $1.05$, while on the {\tt c-fat200-5} instance it equals $1.14$.

-The results reported in Table~\ref{table:results_families_dimacs} clearly demonstrate the superior strength of~$UB_2$ for all the families of instances.
-Its value is, on average, consistently lower than that of~$UB_1$ across the entire testbed.
-As shown in the final columns of the table, the average percentage difference between the two bounds is nearly 43\% in favor of~$UB_2$, confirming that, on average, the value of~$UB_2$ is approximately half that of~$UB_1$.
-In extreme cases, the percentage difference exceeds 90\%.
-Despite this, both upper bounds appear to be rather loose with respect to~$\optimum$ when it is known.
-The average gap for~$UB_1$ is approximately 80\%, while that for~$UB_2$ is around 71\%, with only rare instances where the latter falls below 10\%, a threshold that is never reached by~$UB_1$.
+The results reported in \Cref{table:results_families_dimacs} provide insights on the relative strength of the bounds: it emerges, for example, that $\UB_1$ is the upper bound which tends to have the worst performance.
+Indeed, its average relative ratio is more than $2.4$, and for some families of instances (like {\tt johnson} and {\tt san}) it even reaches values higher than $3$.
+On the other hand, $\UB_3$ seems to ensure a more stable practical performance, being on average $1.2$ times larger than the tightest upper bound among the three.